 Why our community needs this Apprentice Company.

-There’s a critical need for people like Melvin who have been through the justice system, have incurred severe trauma and share life experiences like the youth we work with.
-They need teaching artists and mentors who look like them and understand what it’s like to lose hope, lose their identity and overcome the countless barriers to re-entry and are examples of what’s possible.
+There’s a critical need for people like Melvin who have been through the justice system, have incurred severe trauma, and who share life experiences with the youth we work with.
+Storycatchers youth need teaching artists and mentors who have overcome the countless barriers to re-entry and are examples of what’s possible.

 This is why our best teaching artists will come directly from Storycatchers programs.

 - Work up to 30 hours/week inside a Storycatchers program.

 - Receive teaching artist training in artistic skills, trauma therapy techniques, and classroom management.